 - Related Read: Best Dog Food for German Shepherds – Our Top Picks

-2. Australian Shepherd Dog Breed
+2. Australian Shepherd Dog

 The Australian Shepherd easily stands out from the canine crowd with its intense gaze and silky coat (often featuring a unique coloration called merle).
 While they might not be as large and imposing as some of their herding counterparts, they’re mainstays in the ranching world for a reason!